-Nick Viall & Ben Higgins Have Some Advice For Colton Underwood On How To Survive 'The Bachelor'
+Nick Viall & Ben Higgins Gave Colton Underwood Serious Advice About Being 'The Bachelor'

 Bachelor Nation had so many feelings when Colton Underwood was announced as the Bachelor for the series' upcoming Season 23 — and it appears they aren't the only ones with ideas about the footballer's upcoming stint on the reality dating series.
 Amid the casting news, Bachelor alums Nick Viall and Ben Higgins shared some advice for Underwood.
 Both men revealed to Entertainment Tonight that they're actually pretty nervous for Underwood as he makes his way into the Bach mansion.
 Speaking with ET during the 2018 iHeartRadio Music Festival on Friday, Sept.
 21, Viall and Higgins shared that they think Underwood will be "eaten alive" by the pressure that comes with the highly coveted gig.